dmitriz/aligna/README.md

 - Apply the practical [Review Checklist](templates/review-checklist.md) immediately.
 - Measure improvements with our [Metrics Guide](METRICS.md).
 - Implement these practices via our [Usage Guide](USAGE_GUIDE.md).
+- Use the practical examples to guide your team.
+- Measure improvements using the provided metrics.
+- Implement via the Aligna framework.

 ---